jrpotter/notebook/notes/set/cardinality.md

 %%ANKI
 Basic
-What does it mean for cardinal numbers to obey transitivity?
+What does it mean for cardinal number ordering to obey transitivity?
 Back: Let $\kappa$, $\lambda$, and $\mu$ be cardinal numbers.
 If $\kappa \leq \lambda$ and $\lambda \leq \mu$, then $\kappa \leq \mu$.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1736702905252-->